Aspiring-Writer/_posts/kaa-3.md

 "Because that is what they are, mundane."

 I rolled my eyes, "Fine.
-What's so special abou my aura?
+What's so special about my aura?
 Does it scream 'kidnap her'?"

 "No," His eyes darkened, "it screams something far more intimate."